lovac42/anki/difference.md

 a note which has no more card.
 This allow to lose the content of the note, and let you correct the note instead to generate cards.

+## New line in Json (112201952)
+In order to lead configurations be easier to edit, this add-on allow newline in json strings.
+It allow add newlines in the add-on configuration editor.